xrstf/rudi/docs/functions/README.md

 question mark is part of the function name itself, but the bang modifier can be applied to all functions (so technically `eq?!` is valid, though weird looking).

+Additional functionality is available in the [extended library](../modules.md).

 <!-- BEGIN_TOC -->
 ## Core Functions